 These are starting points.
 Adjust based on how your dog responds.
 Body condition matters more than any chart.

-Puppies: Frequent, Smaller Meals
+Why Puppies Need Frequent, Smaller Meals

 8 to 12 weeks: Four meals per day, spaced roughly every four to five hours during waking hours.
 A typical schedule: 7 AM, 11 AM, 3 PM, 7 PM.